 Shima Massoumi, Sophie Luton and Tess McGuinness with Shima's portrait of Dr Scott Keogh and Sophie's portrait of Kelly Gowland.
 Merici College Year 11 art students met with research scientists from CSIRO and ANU, and during painted a portrait of "their" scientist as part of their art course.
 The artwork was incorporated in a public exhibition.
 Students found their scientists approachable, passionate and normal people, which was portrayed in the bold, colourful acrylic paintings.

-One student commented, "I knew there was a possibility he'd be young, but I never thought he'd be into Hawaiianprint shirts and gardening.'

-EUCHARISTIC & MARIAN PROCESSION

-Join the procession of the Biessed Sacrament from St. Benedict's

-Catholic Church, Narrabundah to St. Christopher's Cathedral

-ROGRAM

-Meet at St. Benedict's Church, Tallara Parkway, Narrabundah

-Adoration of the Blessed 3:00 pm

-Sacrament

-Procession to St. Christopher 4:00 pm

-Cathedral, Franklin Street,

-Manuka

-5:00 pm Procession arrives

-5:15 pm Benediction

-Mass celebrated by 5:30 pm

-Archbishop Coleridge

-Our faith in the God who took flesh in order to become our companion along the way needs to be everywhere proclaimed, especially in our streets...as an expression of our grateful love."
-JOHN PAUL II, apostolic letter The Year of the Eucharist

-SUNDAY, 12 NOVEMBER

-With permission of His Grace Archbishop Mark Coleridge

-Enquiries:

-Brian Curtis (02) 6231 3862 E-mail: brian.curtis@homemail.com.au A bus will be available to transport participants back to St. Benedict's Netball anyone as carnival is bigger than ever Competition was bigger than ever at this year's annual Catholic Primary Schools' netball carnival which drew netball novices and nifties alike from all over the Archdiocese.
-In all, 142 teams from 30 schools making up 1250 players took to the Tuggeranong netball Friends and families provided a colourful and lively atmosphere as the teams were urged on to victory. committee from St Benedict's Primary School, Narrabundah, spent 12 months planning and working towards The carnival committee was particularly impressed by the
+One student commented, "I knew there was a possibility he'd be young, but I never thought he'd be into Hawaiianprint shirts and gardening."
+EUCHARISTIC & MARIAN Procession Join the procession of the Blessed Sacrament from St. Benedict's Catholic Church, Narrabundah to St. Christopher's Cathedral PROGRAMME Meet at St. Benedict's Church, Tallara Parkway, Narrabundah 3:00 pm Adoration of the Blessed Sacrament 4:00 pm Procession to St. Christopher Cathedral, Franklin Street, Manuka 5:00 pm Procession arrives 5:15 pm Benediction E-00 Mana aslahustad hu 5:30 pm Mass celebrated by SUNDA Archbishop Coleridge "Our faith in the God who took flesh in order to become our companion along the way needs to be everywhere proclaimed, especially in our streets...as an expression of our grateful love."
+JOHN PAUL II, apostolic letter The Year of the Eucharist With permission of His Grace Archbishop Mark Coleridge Y. 12 NOVEMBER Enquiries: Brian Curtis (02) 6231 3862 E-mail: brian.curtis@homemail.com.au A bus will be available to transport participants back to St. Benedict's Netball anyone as carnival is bigger than ever Competition was bigger than ever at this year's annual Catholic Primary Schools' netball carnival which drew netball novices and nifties alike from all over the Archdiocese.
+In all, 142 teams from 30 schools making up 1250 players took to the Tuggeranong netball courts.
+Friends and families provided a colourful and lively atmosphere as the teams were urged on to victory. committee from St А Benedict's Primary School, Narrabundah, spent 12 months planning and working towards the day.
+The carnival committee was particularly impressed by the

 Year 3 and 4 teams from St Benedict's School, Narrabundah, set for action at the Catholic Primary Schools' netball carnival. competition.
 It appreciated the which travelled long distances to spirit of goodwill and friendly efforts of NSW-based teams take part, and all players, umpires and volunteers who contributed to the day's success.
 RESULTS Year 4, Div 1, St Clare of Assisi, Conder, winners; Holy Family, Gowrie, runners-up.
 Div 2, Holy Family, Gowrie; St Anthony's, Wanniassa.

-Div 3, Sts Peter & Paul, Garran; St John the Apostle, Div 4, St Thomas the Apostle, Kambah; St Michael's, Kaleen.
+Div 3, Sts Peter & Paul, Garran; St John the Apostle, Florey.

+Div 4, St Thomas the Apostle, Kambah; St Michael's, Kaleen.
 Year 4/5, Div 1, Rosary, Watson, winners; St Joseph's, O'Connor runners-up.

 Div 2, St Joseph's, Boorowa.
 Year 5, Div 1, St Michael's, Kaleen, winners; Holy Family, Gowrie, runners-up.
-Batehaven; Holy Trinity, Curtin.
+Div St Bernard's Batehaven; Holy Trinity, Curtin.
 Div 3, St Jude's, Holder; St Francis of Assisi, Calwell.
 Year 5/6, Div 1, St Thomas the Apostle, Kambah, winners; St Bede's, Red Hill, runners-up.
-Div 2, St Thomas Aguinas, Charnwood; St John Vianney's, Waramanga.
+Div 2, St Thomas Aquinas, Charnwood; St John Vianney's, Waramanga.
 Year 6, Div 1, Holy Family, Gowrie, winners; St Clare of Assisi, Conder, runners-up.
 Div 2, Rosary, Watson; Holy Family, Gowrie.